CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 For these reasons, PDFs shouldn’t be used for content that you want people to read online.
 {{% /filter-item %}}

+{{% filter-item Parentheses %}}
+Parentheses are used to set off non-essential information in a sentence.
+Read your sentence without the parenthetical content - if it still makes sense, then you are using parentheses correctly.
+* **Example:** The director (and the duputy director) attended the gala.
+Parentheses are also used to set off area codes in phone numbers.
+Type one space after the area code in parentheses.
+* **Example:** (215) 867-5309
+{{% /filter-item %}}

 {{% filter-item Periods and spaces %}}
 Do not separate acronyms with periods or blank spaces.